Call 855-808-4530 or email GroupSales@alm.com to receive your discount on a new subscription.

 The Financial Accounting Standards Board released a new set of lease accounting standards, ASC 842, which went into effect earlier this year.
 Most significantly, publicly traded companies are now obligated to list all leases of 12 months or longer on their balance sheets as both assets and liabilities.
 Large private companies will follow suit in 2020.

 Further comment and analysis is warranted on the three-judge dissent, which, if adopted by the majority, would have fundamentally altered the very foundation of New York contract law.

 Defense Based on Federal Law Cannot Confer Federal Jurisdiction

 By James O’Brien

-This article outlines the basic elements of an SNDA and will explain the differences between the concepts of “non-disturbance” and “recognition,” while contending that lease recognition is more important to the tenant than not having its possession disturbed.
+Part One of this article outlined the basic elements of a subordination, non-disturbance and attornment agreement (SNDA), which regulates two competing interests in the same property — tenant’s right to possess its premises pursuant to its lease and mortgage lender’s security interest in that same premises.
+Part Two explains the differences between the concepts of “non-disturbance” and “recognition,” while contending that lease recognition is more important to the tenant than not having its possession disturbed.